 Pursuing Your Truck Accident Claim Alone: Perhaps the costliest mistake that victims of trucking accidents make is trying to handle their injury claim by themselves.
 Accidents involving large commercial trucks are far more complicated than standard vehicle accidents because of the numerous laws and regulations that govern the industry and the number of parties that could potentially be at fault for this type of accident.

 What is a Fair Settlement in a Commercial Truck Accident?

-Another important factor in determining the settlement amount of a truck accident is how much liability coverage is available from those involved.
+Available Settlement Funds: Another important factor in determining the settlement amount of a truck accident is how much liability coverage is available from those involved.
 On average, a commercial truck that is operating in the US is going to carry around $1 million in liability insurance.
-But as we talked about earlier, there could be other parties that hold responsibility for the accident.
+But there could be other parties that hold responsibility for the accident.

 We work on a contingent fee basis.
 We do not get paid unless you do.

 Free Initial Consultation With a West Virginia Truck Accident Attorney